kyma-project/kyma/components/xip-patch/README.md

 ## Usage

-You can't configure this component through environment variables.
+The patch accepts the **EXTERNAL_PUBLIC_IP** environment variable which is manually reserved external IP address.
+If this variable is not set, the script tries to get external IP address from the `istio-ingressgateway` service.

 This component performs the following actions:
- 1. Reads the external address of the`istio-ingressgateway` service.
+ 1. Reads the external IP address.
  2. Sets the **global.domainName** to `{IP_ADDRESS}.xip.io`.
  3. Creates a self-signed certificate for this domain.
  4. Sets the **global.tlsCrt** and **global.tlsKey** to use the created certificate.